MidnightMasha69/Neta.WebPage.CSharp/README.md

     v0.05 - From now i wont describe a lot of additions or changes maybe a little info or even zero but only version tags so more things can made with less time. - 6/10/2018 9:43 PM

+    v0.06 - Anti selection and draggability for pics added, Main pic with full name added with with glitchy style for them. - 6/17/2018 10:14 PM